5 min read

 Clear and direct subject line

 The subject line should immediately grab the recipient's attention without causing undue alarm.
-Opt for a straightforward approach like:
+Avoid overly dramatic wording like “Your data has been hacked!!!”
+Instead, opt for a straightforward approach like:

 - "Important notice: Data security incident"